 - service providers who conduct internet based surveys or run call centres; and

-- your spouse or friends.
+- your spouse, family or friends.

 Please see below for information about how we keep your personal information secure.

 What happens if we are unable to collect your personal information?